Disaster Medicine Handbook: A Quick Reference

 Before the disaster hits:

-- Review local laws and regulations
+- Review local laws and regulations.

-- Create ethical guidelines and protocols
+- Create ethical guidelines and protocols.

-- Set up an on-call ethics committees
+- Set up an on-call ethics committee.

-- Train staff to handle tough decisions
+- Train staff to handle tough decisions.

 Disaster Response Ethics Trainings: